UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: Additional Results and Visualizations

 \subsection{Additional Efficiency Comparisons}

 In Section \ref{sec:exppred}, we assessed the efficiency of UPLiFT in comparison to recent state-of-the-art cross-attention-based feature upsamplers \cite{couairon2025jafar, huang2025loftup, wimmer2025anyup}.
 We present additional efficiency results here.
-Along with reporting inference time, we also report the inference GPU memory usage, and we also present these results for two different GPU types: an NVIDIA A5000 with 24 GB of memory, and an NVIDIA A6000 with 48 GB of memory.
-We plot these results in Figure \ref{fig:effsupp}.
-First, we see that the cross-attention-based methods clearly show quadratic scaling in their memory usage.
-All three methods reach the A5000's 24 GB memory limit at around 1500 visual tokens, while UPLiFT can reach over 2500 tokens.
-We note that at the lower range of image sizes, UPLiFT uses slightly more memory than the baseline methods, but by 1000 tokens, UPLiFT's linear scaling makes it more efficient.
-Moreover, the improved efficience of UPLiFT is even more apparent when tested on an A6000.
-With twice the GPU memory, UPLiFT can process twice as many visual tokens on an A6000, while the other methods rapidly fill the extra memory.
-The improved speed of UPLiFT for larger images is also apparent on the A6000, with it being $2{-}4{\times}$ faster than the baseline methods at 2000 tokens.
+Along with reporting inference time, we also report the inference GPU memory usage, and we also present these results for two different GPU types: an NVIDIA A5000 with 24 GB of memory, and an NVIDIA H100 with 80 GB of memory.
+In addition, we compare with AnyUp-v2 with its optional ``chunking mode'' enabled.
+This mode divides attention processing into smaller sub-chunks, which reduces maximum memory usage at the cost of higher inference times.
+We run this mode, denoted as ``AnyUp-v2-C'', with the recommend chunk size of $10$.